eduard93/Articles/NativeSDKPy.md

 ## One more thing

 There's also a `get_iris(ip="localhost", port=1972, namespace="USER", username="_SYSTEM", password="SYS")` function which gets you a working IRIS object.
-So here's a complete example, if you want to try it youself:
+So here's a complete example, if you want to try it yourself:

 First load the [User.Py class](https://gist.github.com/eduard93/bbc62dbfa3981b5a201e178f61a17572) and install `edpy` python library: